 But remember, they're now on quicksand.

-I mean, they've got this whole problem with Judge Ellis uh in the Manafort case in Virginia, but they may be actually about to get into a real mess because one of the Russian companies that they cheerfully mentioned that they were going to indict uh has come into an American court and said, fine, we're ready to go to trial, and we want the right of discovery.
+But they may be actually about to get into a real mess because one of the Russian companies that they cheerfully mentioned that they were going to indict has come into an American court and said, fine, we're ready to go to trial, and we want the right of discovery.

-Uh and that this is one of those both Andy McCarthy, who you know well, the former uh prosecutor of terrorists said the other day, you know, you should you should never well it's great he's gonna be on that a lot to say about this, so you can ask him to expand on this.
+Andy McCarthy, who you know well, the former prosecutor of terrorists said the other day, you know, you should never, well, it's great.

-He said, you should never indict somebody, you're not prepared to try.
+He said, you should never indict somebody you're not prepared to try.

-And I I'll guarantee you they are not prepared to go through discovery with a Russian company with good lawyers, uh, and because they don't want to they're not gonna reveal some national security assets if they do exist, uh, and it's gonna show how weak their case is.
+And I guarantee you, they are not prepared to go through discovery with a Russian company with good lawyers because they're not going to be able to reveal some national security assets if they do exist.

 I mean, this Russian company didn't come into the American court because they think they're guilty.

-Uh, they came in because they think this whole thing is an absurdity.
+They came in because they think this whole thing is an absurdity.

-So I think you're gonna see uh Mueller have uh considerable problems trying to solve all this, and I I don't think that it is necessarily uh gonna go very well for him.
+So I think you're going to see Mueller have considerable problems trying to solve all this.

 And I think between those two cases, he's literally now on quicksand.

-Well, let me ask you this, because we heard the beatdown of this judge on Friday in the Manafort case, and you know, the judge was very clear.
+Well, let me ask you this, because we heard the beatdown of this judge on Friday in the Manafort case.

-This uh so-called tax fraud case against Manafort from let's see, 2005 to 2007.
+This so-called tax fraud case against Manafort from, let's see, 2005 to 2007.

 Well, this has nothing to do with Trump and Russia and the election.